pbs-assess/dogfish-assess/ss3/Notes.md

 -   Survey catch as fleets
 -   Explore uncertainty in growth and maturity (A1-A4)
 -   Explore various indices (A5-A8)
+-   Explore low M (A9)
--   Explore increase in natural mortality (B1-B3)
+-   Explore increase in natural mortality in recent decades (B1-B3)
+-   Explore increase in M, with lower initial M (B4-B5)